AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 >[!NOTE]
 >
->Using AcroForm as a template for Document of Record feature is in the Prerelease Channel for July 2021.
+>Using **AcroForm as a template for Document of Record** feature is in the Prerelease Channel for July 2021.
 The feature will be generally available in the Aug 2021 release.

 ## Overview {#overview}

 When a form is filled or submitted, you can keep a record of the form, in print or in document format.
 This record is referred as a Document of Record (DoR).
 It is a print-friendly copy of the submitted form.
 You can also refer the document of record for the information customers have filled at a later date or use the Document of Record to archive forms and content together in PDF Format.

 You can generate a Document of Record automatically or on demand.
 When an Adaptive Form is configured to automatically generate a Document of Record, every time a form is changed, its Document of Record is updated immediately.
 For example, if the age field is removed from an existing adaptive form for customers who select United States of America as their country.
 When such customers generate a Document of Record, the age field is not visible to them in the Document of Record.
 There are many other advantages of automatically generating Document of Record. :

 * Form developers do not have to maintain data bindings manually.
 Auto-generated Document of Record takes care of data binding related updates.
-* Form developers do not have manually hide fields which are marked exclude from Document of Record.
+* Form developers do not have to manually hide fields which are marked exclude from Document of Record.
 Auto-generated Document of Records are pre-configured to exclude such fields.
 * Auto-generated Document of Record option saves time required to create a Form template for Document of Record.
 * Auto-generated Document of Record option allows you to use different styling and appearances using different base templates.
 It helps select best style and appearance for Document of Record for your organization.
 If you do not specify styling, system styles are set as default.
 * Auto-generated Document of Records ensure any change in form is immediately reflected in Document of Record.

->[!NOTE]
->
->Auto-generation of Document of Record is not supported for XFA-based Adaptive Forms.
+Auto-generation of Document of Record is not supported for XFA-based Adaptive Forms.
 However, you can use the XDP used to create the Adaptive Form as Document of Record.

 ## Components of a Document of Record {#components-to-automatically-generate-a-document-of-record}